 Baccalà alla Lucana

-Baccalà (dried salted cod) was a real fish food for Lucania’s hinterland people, as the area was hilly and far from the sea.
-Simple to preserve and transport, it was an excellent alternative to meat dishes.
+Codfish was a natural and proper fish food for the people of the Lucanian hinterland since the area was hilly and far from the sea.
+Easy to store and transport, it was an excellent alternative to meat dishes.

 Baccalà alla Lucana is prepared by adding cruschi peppers and seasoned with oil and parsley.
-There is a less common variant made with peppers in oil or vinegar.
+In addition, there is a less common variant made with peppers in oil or vinegar.

 A typical Christmas dish, the “Sagra del Baccalà” (Codfish Festival) of Avigliano is dedicated to it.
 It is organized every year on the last weekend of August and includes shows and tastings of other local products.

 Regional Recipe from Basilicata